skarthikeyan96/next-tailwind-eslint-boilerplate/README.md

 # Next.js Tailwind ESLint Boilerplate

-A minimalist boilerplate for starting projects with Next.js, TailwindCSS and ESLint.
+A minimalist boilerplate for starting projects with Next.js, TailwindCSS , ESLint, Prettier and Husky.

 ## Features